Selection of 2 products from

 Bitter Apple Spray is an incredibly bitter tasting apple spray which can be sprayed onto sore and inflamed skin as well as dressings and bandages to discourage licking, biting and chewing.
-Suitable for dogs, cats and other animals, Bitter Apple Spray enables your animal to recover far quicker and with less pain.
+Bitter Apple Spray promotes a quicker recovery for your animal and it is suitable for both dogs and cats.
 Can be used on some soft furnishings but not polished wood surfaces.

 All prices include VAT where applicable.